Gene editing – UK government announces post-Brexit consultation

 - Assist in the fight against water scarcity; and

-- Improve the ability of farmers and growers to grow crops with fewer necessary inputs: less water, less fertilisers and fewer herbicides necessary.
+- Improve the ability of farmers and growers to grow crops with fewer necessary inputs: less water, fewer fertilisers and fewer herbicides necessary.
 Thus, refining farming practices and reducing costs.

-If you have any questions about how the government consultation might affect you or your business, please do not hesitate to contact Seema Nanua, Solicitor in the Agriculture team at Michelmores or Alex Ricketts, Paralegal in the Commercial Litigation team at Michelmores.
+If you have any questions about how the government consultation might affect you or your business, please do not hesitate to contact Seema Nanua, Associate in the Agriculture team at Michelmores.